ShmuelNeumann/legal-hackathon/README.md

-# Law Hackathon submittion - Team 4
+# Law Hackathon submission - Team 4

 This is the proof of concept used by Team 4 for the 2022 Moansh LSS and Deep Neuron Hackathon.
 It is a program intended to compare a proposed trademark to the trademarks already present in the national database. (https://search.ipaustralia.gov.au/trademarks/search/quick)

-It runs entirely on Python, primarily using the huggingface open source module.
+It runs entirely on Python, primarily using the Huggingface open source module.

 In order to run the program, the following modules should be installed first: